coady/graphique/README.md

 ### API
 #### types
-* `Dataset`: interface for an arrow dataset or table.
+* `Dataset`: interface for an ibis table or arrow dataset.
 * `Table`: implements the `Dataset` interface.
 Adds typed `row`, `columns`, and `filter` fields from introspecting the schema.
-* `Column`: interface for an arrow column (a.k.a.
-ChunkedArray).
-Each arrow data type has a corresponding column implementation: Boolean, Int, BigInt, Float, Decimal, Date, Datetime, Time, Duration, Base64, String, List, Struct.
+* `Column`: interface for an ibis column.
+Each data type has a corresponding column implementation: Boolean, Int, BigInt, Float, Decimal, Date, Datetime, Time, Duration, Base64, String, List, Struct.
 All columns have a `values` field for their list of scalars.
 Additional fields vary by type.
 * `Row`: scalar fields.
-Arrow tables are column-oriented, and graphique encourages that usage for performance.
+Tables are column-oriented, and graphique encourages that usage for performance.
 A single `row` field is provided for convenience, but a field for a list of rows is not.
 Requesting parallel columns is far more efficient.

 #### selection
 * `slice`: contiguous selection of rows
-* `filter`: select rows with simple predicates
+* `filter`: select rows by predicates
+* `join`: join tables by key columns
+* `take`: rows by index
-* `scan`: select rows and project columns with expressions
+* `dropNull`: remove rows with nulls

 #### projection
+* `project`: project columns with expressions
 * `columns`: provides a field for every `Column` in the schema
 * `column`: access a column of any type by name
 * `row`: provides a field for each scalar of a single row
-* `join`: join tables by key columns

 #### aggregation
 * `group`: group by given columns, and aggregate the others
 * `unnest`: unnest an array column
+* `count`: number of rows

 #### ordering
 * `order`: sort table by given columns
 * options `limit` and `dense`: select rows with smallest or largest values

 ### Performance
-Graphique relies on `pyarrow`, `ibis`, and custom optimizations.

-By default, datasets are read on-demand, with only the necessary rows and columns scanned.
-Although graphique is a running service, parquet is performant at reading a subset of data.
-Optionally specify `FILTERS` in the json `filter` format to read a subset of rows at startup, trading-off memory for latency.
-An empty filter (`{}`) will read the whole table.

-Specifying `COLUMNS` will limit memory usage when reading at startup (`FILTERS`).
-There is little speed difference as unused columns are inherently ignored.
-Optional aliasing can also be used for camel casing.
+Performance is dependent on the [ibis backend](https://ibis-project.org/backends/duckdb), which defaults to [duckdb](https://duckdb.org/).
+There are no internal Python loops.
+Scalars do not become Python types until serialized.

+[PyArrow](https://arrow.apache.org/docs/python/) is also used for partitioned dataset optimizations, and for any feature which ibis does not support.
+Tables field are lazily evaluated up until scalars are reached, and automatically cached as needed for multiple fields.

 ## Installation
 ```console